kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 **Exploring Security Controls and Recommendations**

-1. On the recommendations page, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations) and resource health (by severity).
+1. On the recommendations page, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations), and resource health (by severity).

-2. On the top menu, click on **Download CSV report** button – this allow you to get a snapshot of your resources, their health status and the associated recommendations.
+2. On the top menu, click on the **Download CSV report** button – this allows you to get a snapshot of your resources, their health status, and the associated recommendations.
 You can use it for pivoting and reporting.

 3. Notice the second part of the page; here you have a **list of all recommendations grouped by security controls**:

 > ⭐ Notice: <br>
 > -	Each security control is a logical group of related security recommendations and represents a security risk you should mitigate.
-> -	Each control has its own score which contributes to the overall secure score.
+> -	Each control has its score which contributes to the overall secure score.
 > -	Address the recommendations in each control, focusing on the controls worth the most points.
 > -	To get the max score, fix all recommendations for all resources in a control.
 > To understand how the score and the downstream recommendations are calculated, please visit our official [documentation](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#calculations---understanding-your-score "Understanding your score calculation").